The spectral emissivity file (usually named with a .ems

 New Format

-The following example is for a file containing 300 curves.
+The following example is for a "new" format file containing 300 curves.